 A no win no fee agreement will only be offered to those with an eligible claim for compensation.
 If a solicitor pursues a claim that has a successful outcome, then you as the claimant will be required to pay a success fee for the services that have been provided.
 This fee is subsidised from the final settlement that has been awarded, and by law, it is capped at 25%.
 If a solicitor takes on a claim but fails to win an awarded settlement, then a no win no fee agreement reduces the threat to the claimant’s finances.

-For more information regarding the types of claims our solicitors could handle and to read about a no win no fee policy, please click here.
+For more information regarding the types of claims our solicitors could handle and to read about a no win no fee policy, why not get in touch?

 In the event you have experienced a burnt scalp due to the negligence of a hairdresser, then you could have grounds to make a claim for compensation.
 If that is the case and you choose to work with Accident Claims, then we could connect you with a solicitor that is best suited to handle your potential claim.
 If you have an eligible case for compensation, then a solicitor from our panel could support you throughout the claims process by providing legal support and guidance.

 If at any point during this online guide you have become unsure, or alternatively if you have any questions, then please do not hesitate to contact a member of our team.
-Our expert and friendly advisors are always happy to discuss your potential claim in greater length and answer any questions that you might have.
+Our expert and friendly advisors are always happy to discuss your potential claim in greater length.
+We can answer any questions that you might have.
 Our phone lines are free to call, our advisors are available 24 hours a day, 7 days a week.

 If you wish to speak with an advisor, the number to call is 0800 073 8801.
 Alternatively, you could submit an online form regarding your potential claim, and a member of our team will review the submission and be in contact.

-We sincerely hope that this online guide has provided an informative and concise explanation of the claims process regarding burnt scalps.
+We hope that this guide has provided an informative explanation of claims for burnt scalps.
 In addition to the information that has been provided within this guide, we have provided some additional links that we believe could be extremely useful.
 You can find these links located down below.

 Beauty Treatment Injury – Please Click Here